Battle of Asculum: Prelude and armies

 Since Pyrrhus' elephants had caused much terror and destruction in the Battle of Heraclea, the Romans devised special wagons against them.
 They were four-wheeled and had poles mounted transversely on upright beams.
 They could be swung in any direction.
 Some had iron tridents, spikes, or scythes, and some had "cranes that hurled down heavy grappling irons".
 Many poles protruded in front of the wagons and had fire-bearing grapnels wrapped in cloth daubed with pitch.
 The wagons carried bowmen, hurlers of stones, and slingers who threw iron caltrops and men who threw grapnels on fire against the trunks and faces of the elephants.
 The Romans had 300 such wagons.

 Pyrrhus lined up the Macedonian phalanx of the Epirots and Ambracians, mercenaries from Tarentum with white shields, and the Bruttii and Lucani allies on the right wing.
 The Thesprotians and Chaonians were deployed in the centre next to the Aetolian, Acarnanian, and Athamanian mercenaries.
 The Samnites formed the left wing.
 On the right wing of the cavalry were the Samnite, Thessalian, and Bruttii squadrons and Tarentine mercenaries.
 On the left wing were the Ambracian, Lucanian, and Tarentine squadrons and Acarnanian, Aetolian, Macedonian, and Athamanian mercenaries.
-He divided the light infantry and the elephants into two groups and placed them behind the wings, on a slightly elevated position.
+Pyrrhus divided the light infantry and the elephants into two groups and placed them behind the wings, on a slightly elevated position.
 Pyrrhus had an agema of 2,000 picked cavalrymen behind the battle line to help hard-pressed troops.
 The Romans had their first and third legions on the right wing.
 The first faced the Epirot and Ambracian phalanx and the Tarentine mercenaries.
 The third faced the Tarentine phalanx with white shields and the Bruttii and Lucani.
 The fourth legion formed the centre.
 The second legion was on the right wing.
 The Latins, Volsci, and Campanians (who were part of the Roman Republic) and Rome's allies were divided into four legions which were mingled with the Roman legions to strengthen all the lines.
 The light infantry and wagons which were to be deployed against the elephants were outside the line.
 Both the Roman and the allied cavalry were on the wings.

-The battle
+Battle

 In Plutarch's account, the battle was fought over two days.
 In the accounts of Cassius Dio and Dionysius of Halicarnassus it lasted one day.
-According to Plutarch the battle was won by Pyrrhus, according to Cassius Dio, it was won by the Romans.
-Dionysius of Halicarnassus did not state what the outcome of the battle was.
+According to Plutarch the battle was won by Pyrrhus; according to Cassius Dio, it was won by the Romans.
+Dionysius of Halicarnassus did not state the outcome of the battle.